Share:

 RPM technology was widely accepted during the pandemic and is now applied to meet versatile requirements.

 - Telehealth solutions allow patients to communicate with practitioners without going to the hospital.
-These solutions include such functions as file exchange, teleconferencing, and instant messaging.
-It’s traditionally used in therapy, rehabilitation, ophthalmology, and dermatology.
+These include file exchange, teleconferencing, and instant messaging.
+It is used in therapy, rehabilitation, ophthalmology, and dermatology.

-- IoMT-based applications use medical devices that are either installed on patient’s smartphones or embedded in medical devices.
-These devices monitor patient health metrics at home through IoT technology.
+- IoMT-based applications use medical devices installed on patients' smartphones or embedded in medical devices.
+They monitor patient health metrics at home through IoT technology.

 Types of remote patient monitoring devices